HTTP-RPC/Kilo/README.md

 The first argument contains the current request, and the second the service method to be invoked.
 If `isAuthorized()` returns `true` (the default), method execution will proceed.
 Otherwise, the method will not be invoked, and an HTTP 403 response will be returned.

 ### Exceptions
 If an exception is thrown by a service method and the response has not yet been committed, the exception message (if any) will be returned as plain text in the response body.
-Error status will be returned as shown below:
+Error status is returned as shown below:

 * `IllegalArgumentException` or `UnsupportedOperationException` - HTTP 403 (forbidden)
 * `NoSuchElementException` - HTTP 404 (not found)